Ashkanrpd/ISS-Weather-Shared/docs/splitApp.md

 **First, i will make a backend folder and i will put everything related to backend inside of this folder.
 Then i will start spliting the app.js file.
 These are the sections that will be moved from app.js to different files:**

-- **ISS data collector**
+- **First step: Separating the ISS data collector function**
-  Iss data collector can be a function who doesnt need any arguments and in return it sends the ISS coordinates.
+  Iss data collector can be a function who doesnt need any arguments and in return it sends back the ISS coordinates.
+I will declare 7 global variables (issLatitude, issLongitude, userLastitude, userLongitude, issWeather, userWeather and tempDif) with undefined values and then i will make a new file js file, then will move the function inside of it, then will export/import it in my /calc endpoint.(upadte the iss global variables values which we declared earlier).
+Finally, i will run the tests and if everything went well i go for 2nd step.

   **File name:**
   issDataCollector.js